microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/Update-MgUserMessage.md

 	InferenceClassification = "other"
 }
 # A UPN can also be used as -UserId.
-Update-MgUserMessage -UserId $userId -MessageId $messageId -BodyParameter $params
+Update-MgBetaUserMessage -UserId $userId -MessageId $messageId -BodyParameter $params
 ```

-This example shows how to use the Update-MgUserMessage Cmdlet.
+This example shows how to use the Update-MgBetaUserMessage Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS